engboris/large-star-collider/KERNEL.md

 substitution to the stored expression.
 Binding a key that unifies with an existing key replaces that binding.

-`(spec ...)` is accepted wherever `def` is and behaves identically; it marks the intent that the defined thing is a test suite.
+`(spec ...)` is accepted wherever `def` is and binds identically; it marks the intent that the defined thing is a test suite.
+Because a specification only matters to type checking, a top-level `spec` is classified into the check phase on its own (as if it carried a `§`), so `sgen run` skips it while `sgen check` evaluates it.
 It is a kernel form rather than a macro because `def` is variadic (galaxy formation) and macros are fixed-arity: no macro can faithfully alias it.

 ### 2.2 `exec`, `then`